Our Tampa Truck Accident Attorneys Fight for Maximum Financial Compensation

 With over 100 years of combined experience, our personal injury lawyers have helped thousands of clients pursue compensation.
 We have extensive experience in truck accident cases, and we want to give you the best possible chance to make a full physical and emotional recovery.

 A truck accident can change your life in the blink of an eye.
 In order to fully recover, you may need surgery and extensive long-term medical treatment.
 It is also possible that you will never truly be the same.
 You may lose significant income, and you may never be able to return to your old job.
 You may be forced to live your life in pain, and your relationships may suffer as a result of your traumatic experience.

 At Abrahamson & Uiterwyk, we understand what it means to suffer serious injuries in a trucking accident.
-That is why our truck accident attorneys are committed to fight to maximize our client’s financial recovery.
+That is why our truck wreck attorneys are committed to fight to maximize our client’s financial recovery.

 How Do We Prove Who is at Fault in Tampa Truck Accidents?

 Following an accident involving a semi, one of the first steps toward securing compensation is to identify the party (or parties) that are responsible for your injuries.
 This requires a determination of the cause of the accident – to determine the cause, you need to collect as much evidence as possible.

-When you hire our Tampa truck wreclk lawyers, we will promptly conduct a thorough investigation so that we can identify the responsible parties and establish your claim for compensation.
+When you hire our Tampa truck wreck lawyers, we will promptly conduct a thorough investigation so that we can identify the responsible parties and establish your claim for compensation.
 The types of evidence that we may be able to use to prove your case include: